Although initially lost in the flurry of psych/prog releases at year’s end, this is today recognized as an early classic in the genre.

 Personally, I’ve never subscribed to the idea of Procol Harum as a progressive rock band.
 They share many of the same qualities—classical motifs, literary subject matter, excellent musicianship—but stray safely from prog’s famous excesses (side-long suites, science-fiction/fantasy themes, virtuosic arrangements, etc.).
 When Procol Harum was released, prog didn’t even exist, and slapping a label on them after the fact seems unfair and unwarranted.

 So if this isn’t prog, what is it?
 Let’s start with the “proggish” pieces: “Conquistador,” “Cerdes” and the closing instrumental, “Repent Walpurgis.”
 The first two invoke dead heroes and fantastical creatures, the proper purview of prog to be sure, and match poetry with clever musical arrangements.
 The latter is essentially a musical battle between Matthew Fisher’s organ and Robin Trower’s guitar.
-I’d cite the first two as favorites , and then point you in the direction of Barclay James Harvest or The Nice if you want to hear the keyboard player bring out his big classical guns.
+I’d cite the first two as favorites and then point you in the direction of Barclay James Harvest or The Nice if you want to hear a keyboard player bring out his big classical guns.

 The keyboard angle is an interesting one for Procol Harum.
 There is, of course, Matthew Fisher’s organ, the band’s dominant instrument and, beneath that, the piano of Gary Brooker.
 Robin Trower, a guitarist that most bands would love to have, is kept on a relatively short leash, although you could say the same about Ritchie Blackmore on those early Deep Purple albums.
 Fisher was one of the first musicians to bring the organ into a rock setting.
 Al Kooper (Blonde On Blonde) is the obvious precursor, and his work is evoked on “Salad Days.”
 Another organ player, Steve Winwood, comes to mind during “A Christmas Camel.”